 Adolescence marks the period between childhood and adulthood when hormonal changes transform boys and girls into young men and women able to have children of their own.
-Increasingly, adolescents are waiting until later to date and to have sex, and U.S. teen pregnancy and birth rates are at their lowest levels in years.
-Still, almost half of all high school students reported that they had had sexual intercourse in 2009 and three in ten adolescent females will become pregnant before turning 20.
+The percent of adolescents who are having sex at earlier ages has decreased since 1988 and contraceptive use has increased since the 1990s.
+Together these two factors have contributed to the U.S. reaching its lowest teen pregnancy and birth rates in years.
+Still, almost half of all high school students reported that they had had sexual intercourse in 2015 and one in eight adolescent females will become pregnant before turning 20.
 MORE »

 Reproductive Health in the States

 Testing for, and counseling about, STDs are key preventive services recommended for adolescents.